-If you are thinking of cancelling registration or withdrawing from a programme then you should speak to one of our LiSS advisers to discuss the financial implications and help make the right decision for you.
+If you are thinking of cancelling registration or withdrawing from a programme then you should speak to one of our Student Money Advisers to discuss the financial implications and help make the right decision for you.

 Withdrawal and Intercalation Fees

 Students have a legal right to cancel a contract under the Consumer Contracts Regulations 2013.
 The tuition fee liability for students is set out below.

 |Within 14 days of course start date in Year 1 of a programme||Pro-rated charge for each day after course start date|